 - driver's license that is issued by a province or territory or the equivalent abroad

 - non-driver's license issued by a province or territory

 - ID card issued by the federal, provincial or territorial government

 - employee identification issued by the federal, provincial or territorial government

 If your passport is still valid, you must submit it with your application.

-Identification other than the passport needs to be provided if the passport was issued to you before you turned 16 years of age.
+- the passport was issued to you before you turned 16 years of age or

-If the passport is expired for no more than one year, we will accept a photocopy of page 2 certified by a guarantor.
+If the passport is expired for one year or less, we will accept a photocopy of page 2 and 3 signed and dated by a guarantor.

-If your identification is not in English or French, you must provide an official translation of your identification.
+If your identification isn’t in English or French, you must provide an official translation of your identification.